-February 21, 1933, Eunice Kathleen Waymon was born in Tryon, North Carolina.
+February 21, 1933, seemed like just an ordinary day to most of the world, but it would turn out to be the day that a force of nature came into the world and would change the landscape of music for generations.
+Eunice Kathleen Waymon was born in Tryon, North Carolina.
 At the tender age of four, she learned how to play the piano and began singing in with her church’s choir.
 Being the sixth of seven children, she grew up poor that her music teacher helped to create a special fund to pay for her education.
 Simone earned a scholarship to the famed Juilliard School of Music in New York City where she would become a classically trained pianist.

 Eunice took on the name, Nina Simone, when she auditioned to sing at the Midtown Bar & Grill on Pacific Avenue in Atlantic City.
 News quickly spread about her talent as she marveled patrons with her masterful blend of classics like Gershwin, Cole Porter, and others and transformed the music that was popular at the time into a cool blend of jazz, blues, and classical music.

 By the time Simone was 24, the record industry started taking notice of her talent.
 When she submitted a demo of music she recorded during a performance in the small town of New Hope, Pennsylvania, she was signed by King Records’ owner, Syd Nathan.
 She was signed to his Jazz imprint, Bethlehem Records.

 By the time Nina Simone was a household name, she had left Bethlehem Records and was signed by Colpix Records, a division of Columbia pictures.
 You could say that it was with Colpix where she came into her own and truly thrived as an artist.